 In addition to a slow-release balanced fertilizer, hosta growers often supplement with foliar fertilizer sprays.
 Foliar fertilizer is a great way to give hostas an extra boost of nitrogen, which is the nutrient hostas need most for lush growth.
 Some growers also like to use a magnesium-rich spray if their plants are deficient in this mineral.

 1. FOOP Mist Ready to Use Organic Foliar Spray

 FOOP Mist Ready to Use Organic Foliar Spray is a natural foliar spray fertilizer product that comes in a spray bottle.
 This mix is a bit smelly but is nicely already in the bottle (no pouring liquid fertilizer into your own spray bottle).
 It also contains nutrients beyond just nitrogen, especially important minerals like magnesium and calcium.

 2. Bloom City Organic SuperGreen Kelp Foliar Spray

 Organic SuperGreen Kelp Foliar Spray by Bloom City is a bottled foliar fertilizer derived from seaweed.
-This is a nice all-round product but is especially good for providing bio-available magnesium to your hostas.
+This is an excellent all-round product but is especially good for providing bio-available magnesium to your hostas.
 This helps the plants with photosynthesis so they can create more energy (and larger, more abundant leaves).
-To use, mix a teaspoon into a litre of water in your own spray bottle and apply directly to the leaves of the hosta.
+To use, mix a teaspoon into a liter of water in your own spray bottle and apply directly to the leaves of the hosta.

 Starter fertilizers for planting and transplanting